 Given a test suite T for a software system S and a test t in T, we gather two types of information about the execution of S with t: pass/fail results and code coverage.
 Test t passes if the actual output for an execution of S with t is the same as the expected output for t; otherwise, t fails.
-The $code\ coverage\$ for t consists of the source-code lines that are executed when S is run with t.
+The code coverage for t consists of the source-code lines that are executed when S is run with t.

-The input to our visualization consists of three components: the source code for S; the pass/fail results for executing S with each t in T; and the code coverage of executing S with each t in T. Each t in T (1) is marked as "passed" or "failed," and (2) contains the code coverage for the execution of S with t.
+The input to our visualization consists of three components: the source code for S; the pass/fail results for executing S with each t in T; and the code coverage of the executing S with each t in T. Together, the second and third components can be viewed as an ordered list of information about the tests.
+Each t in this list (1) is marked as "passed" or "failed," and (2) contains the code coverage for the execution of S with t.
 A sample input to our visualization system is shown below.
-On each line, the first field is the test number, the second field is the pass/fail (P or F) information about the test, and the trailing integers are the code coverage for that test.
+On each line, the first field is the test number, the second field is the pass/fail (P or F) information about that test, and the trailing integers are the code coverage for that test.

-'''

 1 P 1 2 3 12 13 14 15 ...
 2 P 1 2 23 24 25 26 27 ...
 3 F 1 2 3 4 5 123 124 125 ...

-'''